fortra/nanodump/README.md

 beacon> nanodump --elevate-handle
 ```

-Obtain a handle with low privs using a valid calling stack and elevate it using _elevate handle_:
+Obtain a handle with low privs using a spoofed callstack and elevate it using _elevate handle_:
 ```
-beacon> nanodump --elevate-handle --spoof-callstack rpc
+beacon> nanodump --elevate-handle --spoof-callstack
 ```

 Duplicate an existing low priv handle and elevate it using _elevate handle_: